White House press charter plane delayed by cicadas - KION546

 The White House press charter plane scheduled to leave Washington on Tuesday evening ahead of Joe Biden’s first trip abroad as president has been delayed by cicadas, the noisy insects that have emerged after their nearly two decades of slumber.

 The chartered plane was scheduled to depart around 9 p.m.
-ET, but a new plane was being dispatched to Dulles International Airport after airline officials informed White House travel aides that cicadas had invaded exterior sections of the plane late Tuesday afternoon.
+ET, but a new plane had to be dispatched to Dulles International Airport after airline officials informed White House travel aides that cicadas had invaded exterior sections of the plane late Tuesday afternoon.

+The flight left early Wednesday morning, more than six and a half hours behind schedule.

 Biden is also scheduled to depart for England on Wednesday morning aboard Air Force One — an aircraft that presumably has better protection from the East Coast cicada invasion.